Boot to WinPE and install XP from an XP ISO using winnt32.exe

 2. Make sure you have a 32-bit Vista, 7 or 8 Install ISO or WinPE v2/3/4 ISO in one of the \_ISO sub-folders - the WinPE .iso file can have any filename you like.

 3. The file at \_ISO\Windows\WINPE_INST.TAG should be already present (don't delete it!) - if you delete it you will not see the 'Install any ISO using WinPE' option in the menu!

 4. You can add your own unattend.txt file to the \_ISO\Windows\XP folder (use any suitable filename but it must end in .txt).
-Use the sample one as a template.
+Use the sample UK .txt file as a template.
 The sample one provided will run Setup without any user interaction.

 5. Run WinContig (RMPrepUSB - Ctrl+F2) to ensure the PE ISO file is contiguous

-6. If you are booting from an Easy2Boot USB Hard drive, you also need to prepare and connect an auxiliary 'Helper' USB Flash drive (see section above for details)
+6. If you are booting from an Easy2Boot USB Hard drive, you may need to prepare and connect an auxiliary 'WinHelper' USB Flash drive (see section above for details)